Richardaeld/MonaMemorabilia/README.md

 The file "Core.python3.2641.1592707923" will crash gitpod when attempting to delete it.

+When sub gallerys viewed at i5 resolution on landscape the nav bar and bottom cut off borders of images.

 # Scalability

 + Photo slider to change photo from before digital editing to after (Would be neat but outside of scope of project)